 The UVA Transplant Nephrology fellowship aims to educate the next generation of leaders in the field of transplant nephrology.
 We have a comprehensive, multi-organ transplant center averaging 270-350 organ transplants per year.
 In 2019, our transplant center performed over 190 kidney transplants.
-Trainees will gain expertise in the management of kidney and pancreas transplant recipients, as well as nephrology care for non-kidney solid organ transplant recipients.
+Trainees will gain expertise in managing kidney and pancreas transplant recipients and nephrology care for non-kidney solid organ transplant recipients.

-The fellowship curriculum provides in-depth education and experience in the management of immunosuppressive therapy, medical and surgical complications after transplantation, and long-term care of transplant recipients.
-Throughout the year, we hold a series of didactic sessions in donor and recipient evaluation, renal biopsy technique, renal pathology, surgical care, and non-kidney solid organ transplantation.
-In addition, we have a weekly Transplant Grand Rounds held in combination with transplant surgery and other solid organ transplants programs.
-Our center is active in pair-kidney-donation for incompatible living donor pairs and non-directed donors but we do offer desensitization prior to living donor kidney transplant for selected incompatible pairs.
+The fellowship curriculum provides in-depth education and experience in managing immunosuppressive therapy, medical and surgical complications after transplantation, and long-term care of transplant recipients.
+We hold a series of didactic sessions in donor and recipient evaluation, renal biopsy technique, renal pathology, surgical care, and non-kidney solid organ transplantation throughout the year.
+In addition, we have a weekly Transplant Grand Rounds in combination with transplant surgery and other solid organ transplant programs.
+Our center is active in pair kidney donation for incompatible living donor pairs and non-directed donors.
+Still, we do offer desensitization before living donor kidney transplant for selected incompatible pairs.
 The HLA laboratory and tissue typing training is a strength of our program.
-We are part of NIH HOPE study, participant of the COIIN UNOS project, and have broad experience in the utilization of high KDPI organs and pediatric/infant donor kidneys.
-Fellows devote 6 months of their time to inpatient clinical training and 6 months to outpatient training, research and scholarly activities.
+We are part of NIH HOPE study, participants in the COIIN UNOS project, and have broad experience in using high KDPI organs and pediatric/infant donor kidneys.
+Fellows devote six months to inpatient clinical training and six months to outpatient training, research, and scholarly activities.

-The transplant nephrology faculty is composed of 5 clinicians, 1 clinical educator, and 2 clinical research faculty members.
-All transplant nephrology faculty members have specific clinical or educational niches and participate in a variety of clinical and basic science research activities.
-Transplant fellows are expected to develop small clinical projects during their training and work towards the identification of a niche.
-NIH funding via a T32 grant is available to fund fellows interested in gaining further research experience and requires extending the training beyond 1 yr.
+The transplant nephrology faculty comprises five clinicians, one clinical educator, and two clinical research faculty members.
+All transplant nephrology faculty members have specific clinical or educational niches and participate in various clinical and basic science research activities.
+Transplant fellows are expected to develop small clinical projects during their training and work towards identifying a niche.
+NIH funding via a T32 grant is available to fund fellows interested in gaining further research experience and requires extending the training beyond one yr.

-To participate in our transplant fellowship, applicants should be ABIM board-eligible or board-certified nephrologists.
+Applicants should be ABIM board-eligible or board-certified nephrologists to participate in our transplant fellowship.
 In addition, the following documents will be required: